-Honors and Awards (H&A) Committee
+Honors and Awards (H&A) Council

-The Honors and Awards Committee is comprised of a chair, plus the chair of each committee under its jurisdiction: Fellows, Hall of Fame, Most Distinguished Athletic Trainer, Athletic Trainer Service Award, Specialty Awards and Special Considerations.
+The Honors and Awards Council is comprised of a chair, plus the chair of each committee and panel under its jurisdiction: Fellows Panel, Hall of Fame Committee, Most Distinguished Athletic Trainer Committee, Athletic Trainer Service Award Committee, Specialty Awards Committee, and Special Considerations Committee.
 The Hall of Fame, Most Distinguished Athletic Trainer, Athletic Trainer Service Award, Specialty Awards and Hall of Fame Special Considerations committees are district-based.
-The Fellows Committee is made up of NATA fellows.
+The Fellows Panel is made up of NATA fellows.
 The Special Considerations Committee is made of up Hall of Fame members.